 When you began the campaign you asked your current customers what words they use to search for your business, and then added those words as keywords – so why won’t don’t potential customers click?

-Potential customers don’t click because you made a fundamental mistake that almost everyone makes when they begin using Google Ads, and it comes from the simple misunderstanding of thinking that users search for keywords.
+They won’t click because you have made a fundamental mistake that almost everyone makes when they begin, and it comes from the simple misunderstanding of thinking that users search for keywords.

 The Problem: Users Do Not Search For Keywords

-Keywords are how Google allows you to choose what real world searches (called search terms) your ads match to.
-These search terms may be the same as the keywords you select for your Google Ads campaign, though often they are very different.
+Keywords are how Google allows you to choose what real world searches (called search queries) your ads match to.
+These search queries may be the same as the keywords you select for your AdWords campaign, though often they are very different.

 The Solution: See What Users Actually Type In By Using The Search Terms Report